mhvis/solar/README.md

 # solriv
 PVOutput.org uploader for Samil Power SolarRiver 4000TL-D solar inverter, designed to be run on a Rasperry Pi.
 It's a Python script that calls `curl`, so should work on a number of systems.

 Note: I've only tested this on my one-inverter system.
-It probably won't work properly if there are two or more inverters on the same network.
+It probably won't work properly if there are two or more inverters on the same network, and may not working correctly if your system has more than one network interface.

 Usage: